 Outside the Office

-I have been a resident of Sugarcreek Township for the past six years, living here with my wife, Rachael, our kids Graham, Clara, and Adelyn, one horse, one cat, and seven chickens.
+I have been a resident of Sugarcreek Township for a decade, living here with my wife Rachael, our kids, Graham, Clara, and Adelyn, and a small collection of farm animals.
 Spending time with people that mean the most to me, in particular my family, is what takes up the majority of my free time.
 The rest is devoted to playing golf!
 I also enjoy traveling with my family, snow-skiing, and working around our small “play” farm.